Join Our Team!

 We champion patients by making them better today and healthier tomorrow by striving to be innovators for clinical, educational and research work to promote behavioral and mental health equity of Arkansas’ children and adolescents.

 Every two years, Arkansas Children’s Hospital awards a physician, clinical service, section or unit that embraces and embodies the spirit of teamwork with the Joanna J. and Robert W. Siebert Award.
-In 2022 the award was presented to the Pediatric Psychology Section.
+In 2022 the award was presented to the Section of Pediatric Psychology.

 Pediatric psychologists and pediatric neuropsychologists are integral to subspecialty teams at Arkansas Children’s in Little Rock and Springdale.
 Our providers take a patient-family centered care approach and support several patient and family led initiatives.
 We collaborate with teams to offer a robust inpatient consultation program and are embedded in several outpatient medical clinics across campuses.